profsmith89/ctps/_sources/chap10.md

 As much as I'd like to end at this point and complete the design of our book index, I have to highlight one more detail that I glossed over in the preceding discussion: *What happens when we want to store two key-value pairs in our hash table where both keys hash to the same location in the hash table array?*

-Not allowing such a thing to happen would break the desired behavior of the hash table as an abstract data type.
+Not allowing such a thing to happen would break the desired behavior of the hash table as an associative array.
 Silently throwing away the previously stored key-value pair in that location is equally unacceptable.
 We must find two locations to store these two different key-value pairs that map to the same hash, and we need to have a process for searching all the possible locations when our first array lookup fails (i.e., the lookup key doesn't match the stored key).

 There are a number of competing methods with different tradeoffs for solving what's called *collision resolution* in hash tables.
 Two popular techniques are *separate chaining*, which uses extra storage outside the hash table array to hold the key-value pairs involved in collisions, and *open addressing*, which forces collisions into the currently unoccupied array locations (i.e., it uses no extra storage).
 Neither technique is superior over the other in all problem contexts.
 If you dive deeper into algorithms and data structures, you'll learn how to implement these schemes and learn the conditions under which one outperforms than the other.